sinnie/learn_web_dev/node.md

 [Philip Roberts provides an excellent explanation of the JavaScript call stack and event loop as it exists in the browser.](https://youtu.be/8aGhZQkoFbQ)

 ## The Event Loop In a little more detail
 The Node.js event loop is actually the libuv I/O loop.
 It runs semi-infinitely under a single thread, and the JavaScript program code running in this thread is executed synchronously.
 The event loop follows the rather usual single-threaded asynchronous I/O approach: all (network) I/O is performed on non-blocking sockets, which are polled using the best mechanism available on the given platform: epoll on Linux, kqueue on OSX, and other BSDs, event ports on SunOS and IOCP on Windows [(libuv)](http://docs.libuv.org/en/v1.x/design.html).
-On each iteration, the loop will block waiting for I/O activity on sockets that have been added to the _poller_ and callbacks will be fired indicating socket conditions (readable, writable hangup).
+On each iteration, the loop will block while waiting for I/O activity on sockets that have been added to the _poller_ and callbacks will be fired indicating socket conditions (readable, writable hangup).
 Therefore, handles are able to read, write, or perform the desired I/O operation.

 When Node.js starts, it initializes the event loop, processes the provided script or drops into the REPL.
 This may make asynchronous API calls, schedule timers, or call `process.nextTick()`.
 It then begins processing the event loop.